NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #> Rape     -0.5434321 -0.1673186  0.8177779  0.08902432
 ```

 We see that there are four distinct principal components.
-This is to be expected because there are in general $min(n-1, p)$ informative principal components in a data set with $n$ observations and $p$ variables.
+This is expected because there are generally $min(n-1, p)$ informative principal components in a dataset with $n$ observations and $p$ variables.

+### 17.2.5 Principal Component Scores

-Using the pr.out$x we have the $50 \times 4$ matrix x principal component score vectors.
-That is, the $k$th column is the $k$th principal component score vector.
+Using `pr.out$x`, we have the $50 \times 4$ matrix of principal component score vectors.
+The $k$th column is the $k$th principal component score vector.

 ```r